 How can I submit this documentation?

 Gather the required documentation including and as indicated on The Meningococcal Meningitis Vaccine Requirement Form.
-To prevent delays in processing paperwork and removing holds, please submit the documentation two weeks before Orientation.
+To prevent delays in processing paperwork and removing holds, please submit the documentation two weeks before Orientation if attending in-person.

 You can submit your immunization records to UTSA Student Health Services in person, by fax, by mail or by email